krishna0088/e-commerce/README.md

 * Run the cells sequentially to reproduce the analysis.

-[Dataset used in the project has been uploaded as csv_file ]
+[Dataset used in the project has been uploaded as csv format]